Indigenous Environmental Studies and Sciences

 For students that are having difficulties completing their IESS degree due to course conflicts please contact email@example.com

-Students who have earned the Diploma in the Indigenous Environmental Studies/Science Program may apply for admission to the B.A. or B.Sc. degree programs.
+Students who have earned the Diploma in the Indigenous Environmental Studies and Sciences Program may apply for admission to the B.A. or B.Sc. degree programs.
 Credits earned in the Diploma program are transferable to the General or Honours B.A. and B.Sc. degrees.

 Indigenous students seeking admission to this or other University programs should contact the Aboriginal enrollment advisor in the First Peoples House of Learning to inquire about getting special assistance with the admission process.

-There is no option to pursue a joint-major in Indigenous Environmental Studies/Science and Indigenous Studies or a joint-major in Indigenous Environmental Studies/Science and Environmental & Resource Science/Studies.
+There is no option to pursue a joint-major in Indigenous Environmental Studies and Science and Indigenous Studies or a joint-major in Indigenous Environmental Studies/Science and Environmental & Resource Science/Studies.